Types of institutions

 Post-secondary year – apprenticeship class

 According to l.
-4763/2020, the Post-Secondary Year - Apprenticeship Class is addressed to the graduates of the secondary technical education of non-compulsory formal education, using a scoring process defined by the relevant Regulation.
+4763/2020, the Post-Secondary Year - Apprenticeship Class is addressed to the graduates of secondary vocational education institutions of non-compulsory formal education, using a scoring process defined by the relevant Regulation.
 The age of the apprentices is, therefore, from 18 years and over.

-Graduates of SAEK and the Post-Secondary Apprenticeship Year, who, upon successful completion of the initial vocational training certification exam, hold a Level 5 Vocational Qualification Diploma of the National Qualifications Framework or an equivalent title,may be admitted to Departments/Single-Department Schools of Higher Education Institutions in a specialty related to that of the aforementioned diploma.
+Graduates of SAEK and the Post-Secondary Apprenticeship Year, who, upon successful completion of the initial vocational training certification exam, hold a Level 5 Vocational Qualification Diploma of the National Qualifications Framework or an equivalent title,may be admitted to Departments of Higher Education Institutions in a specialty related to that of the aforementioned diploma.
+The above-mentioned Diploma holders must, prior to their enrollment in the SAEK, also hold a High School Leaving Certificate.

 Organisation of the school year